SQL Commands

 CREATE INDEX idx_user_email ON users (email);

-CREATE UNIQUE INDEX idx_unique_username ON users (username);
+CREATE UNIQUE INDEX idx_unique_email ON users (email);

-CREATE COLUMNAR INDEX ON products (category);
+CREATE INDEX IF NOT EXISTS idx_name ON products (name);

 DROP INDEX